1j01/wavey/README.md

 * Maybe make the mute buttons clearer by making the iconography *not negative*;
 (would it be awkward to still call them mute buttons or have the hover text say mute/unmute?)
 * Mouse-relative zooming (preferably performant and smoothly animated; currently zooming is slow)
-* Lossless compression for audio storage
+* Lossless compression for audio storage (currently it's stored uncompressed)
 * Storage management (handle running out of storage, handle multiple editors loaded for the same document, allow data purging, estimate max recording time)
 * Improve accessibility
 * Internationalization